jadecobra/python_tdd_exercises/source/How to Setup a Test Driven Development Environment.rst

     echo "pytest-watch" > requirements.txt

   - ``pytest-watch`` is a program that automatically uses the `pytest <https://docs.pytest.org/>`_ library to run tests when a python file in the project changes
-  - `pytest <https://docs.pytest.org/>`_ is an external library for running tests in python
+  - `pytest <https://docs.pytest.org/>`_ is a library like `unittest <https://docs.python.org/3/library/unittest.html>`_ for running tests in python
+  - ``requirements.txt`` is a file where we can list required dependencies of a project for `pip <https://pypi.org/project/pip/>`_ to install later, you can use any name you like

-* I then create a virtual environment using the `venv <https://docs.python.org/3/library/venv.html#module-venv>`_ module from the python standard library
+* I create a virtual environment using the `venv <https://docs.python.org/3/library/venv.html#module-venv>`_ module from the python standard library

   .. code-block:: python

       python3 -m venv .venv

+  - ``python3`` is the major version of python being used
+  - ``-m`` is an option passed to python to call the module given after the option
-  - this tells python to use the `venv <https://docs.python.org/3/library/venv.html#module-venv>`_ module from the python library to create a virtual environment ``.venv`` - you can use any name you want
+  - `venv <https://docs.python.org/3/library/venv.html#module-venv>`_ is a module from the python library for creating virtual environments a given name
   - a virtual environment is an isolated folder that holds dependencies.
 It helps keep dependencies for a specific project separate from other python dependencies you install on the computer, source code and tests
+  - ``.venv`` is the standard name for virtual environments in python, you can use any name you want

 * after creating the virtual environment, I activate it to use it